-Button Description Rec + Complete Appears only when the threshold values are configured for the lot.
-Records the actual quantity entered by the operator and completes the lot, provided the actual quantity is within the defined thresholds.
-Rec + Clock Off Enabled only if you select the check box for at least one lot.
-If threshold values are configured for the lot, records the entered quantity and the operator is clocked off the lot.
-If threshold values are not configured, and the recorded quantity is less than the planned quantity, then the quantity is recorded, and the operator is clocked off the lot. the recorded quantity is equal to the planned quantity, then the lot is completed, and the operator is clocked off the lot.

-Button Description Record Enabled only if you select the check box for at least one lot.
-If threshold values are configured for the lot, records the quantity entered by the operator.
-If threshold values are not configured, and the recorded quantity is less than the planned quantity, then only records the quantity. the recorded quantity is equal to the planned quantity, then records and completes the lot.
+Button Description

+Rec + Complete Appears only when the threshold values are configured for the lot.

+Records the actual quantity entered by

+the operator and completes the lot, pro- vided the actual quantity is within the de-

+fined thresholds.

+Button Description

+Rec + Clock Off Enabled only if you select the check box for at

+least one lot.

+If threshold values are configured for the

+lot, records the entered quantity and the

+operator is clocked off the lot.

+If threshold values are not configured,

+and

+the recorded quantity is less than

+the planned quantity, then the

+quantity is recorded, and the ope

+ator is clocked off the lot.

+$\circ$ the recorded quantity is equal to

+the planned quantity, then the lot

+is completed, and the operator is

+clocked off the lot.

+Record Enabled only if you select the check box for at

+least one lot.

+If threshold values are configured for th

+lot, records the quantity entered by the

+operator.

+If threshold values are not configured,

+and

+$\circ$ the recorded quantity is less than

+the planned quantity, then only

+records the quantity.

+the recorded quantity is equal to

+the planned quantity, then record

+and completes the lot.